 Halfway between a multi-centennial butcher shop and a refined contemporary eatery, August is a fascinating place to say the least.
 The hotel in which the restaurant is located, the luxurious Widder Hotel, is the 700-year old headquarters of the Widder Zunft (Zurich’s historic butchers’ guild) – which explains the subtle and clever touches of traditional butcher items inside the restaurant, from the decor itself to the waiter’s outfits.

 Tip: if weather permits during your 48 hours in Zurich, have your meal al fresco.
 And whatever you do, don’t skip the beef tartare – one of the best I ever had.
-And I’ve had lots of beef tartares in my life.
+And I’ve had lots of beef tartare in my life.

 As a place frequented by both tourists and locals looking to chill out in this acclaimed green oasis, Lindenhof is a place everyone will enjoy.
 Photographers will be pleased for obvious reasons, while Zurich connoisseurs will have a blast standing on the site of a bygone Roman castle and pointing out the different historical buildings on either side of the Limmat River.

 Admire the Chagal stained glass windows inside Fraumünster